Pizza Factory: 2012 sale and expansion plans

 In August 2016, Pizza Factory had 115 locations in six states: Arizona, California, Idaho, Nevada, Oregon, and Washington.
 Riva hoped to double the number of locations over the next five years.
 That month, the company announced plans to expand its presence in Twin Falls, Idaho.
 At that time, while newer pizza chains had focused on Millennials as their target demographic, Pizza Factory remained focused on its concept of a restaurant for family and friends.
 Riva stated that some of the company's most successful restaurants were located in small towns.
 As of August 2016, Pizza Factory was the 41st largest chain in the United States.

 In March 2017, Pizza Factory announced plans to open a Montana location, in the city of Billings.
 In June 2017, Pizza Factory announced plans to open a location in Kalispell, Montana, where they had previously operated a restaurant location approximately a decade earlier.
 The new plans were part of a growth strategy to expand the company with new restaurants in small towns located in five states: Colorado, Montana, New Mexico, Texas, and Wyoming.
 Riva stated that while the company does not necessarily avoid metropolitan areas, most of its restaurants were located in cities with less than 25,000 residents.

 In August 2017, Pizza Factory partnered with the San Jose Sharks, a National Hockey League team.
 Through the partnership, Pizza Factory became the sole provider of pizza during events at San Jose's SAP Center, beginning the following month.
 The partnership also planned to raise awareness about the Pizza Factory's "No Bully Zone" program, and about men's health issues.
 As of October 2017, the company has 110 restaurant locations.
 Most recently, the company had signed a deal to open in California's Central Valley.

 Products

 In addition to pizza, the chain also serves calzones, sandwiches, soups, and appetizers, including chicken wings and "Breadstix."
 Pizzas are made from hand-tossed dough, which is prepared fresh daily at each restaurant.
 Pizza sizes range from 8 to 16 inches.
-The pizzas are made from fresh ingredients that are distributed to each location by the company.
 Specialty pizzas include Fajita Chicken, Meat Lovers, Pesto & Garlic, and Western-Style BBQ Chicken.
 Some locations include a pizza and salad buffet.
 In January 2015, a poll of 1,239 people ranked Pizza Factory at number nine on The Daily Meal's list of "America's Favorite Pizza Chains."